timoconnellaus/create-tsrouter-app/README.md

 You can also specify your preferred package manager with `--package-manager` such as `npm`, `bun`, `yarn`, or `pnpm`.

 Extensive documentation on using the TanStack Router, migrating to a File Base Routing approach, as well as integrating [@tanstack/react-query](https://tanstack.com/query/latest) and [@tanstack/store](https://tanstack.com/store/latest) be found in the generated `README.md` for your project.

+## File Based Routing

+By default `create-tsrouter-app` will create a Code Based Routing application.
+If you want to use File Based Routing then you can specify `--template file-router`.
+The location of the home page will be `app/routes/index.tsx`.

 # Contributing